akprodromou/akprodromou.github.io/index.md

 ## About me

 I use data to understand how the world works and share that knowledge with others.

-My aim is to present information to people and organizations that explains how they function, leading to better decisions and improvement.
-To this purpose, I show different perspectives in simple yet playful visuals, based on data analysis pipelines.
+I'm particularly interested in the theoretical grounds and methods that ensure the information presented is accurate and useful.
+In my graphs, I try to show different perspectives in simple yet playful ways.

 You can view my [portfolio](./portfolio), [resume](./resume), or <a href="mailto:&#97;&#107;&#112;&#114;&#111;&#100;&#114;&#111;&#109;&#111;&#117;&#64;&#103;&#109;&#97;&#105;&#108;&#46;&#99;&#111;&#109;">email me</a>.